bpk68/api-server-starter/README.md

 # Node API Server Starter Kit
 This starter kit contains everything you'll need to create your very own Node-based API server, using Express JS and configured to serve JSON files for data.

+## [UPDATE]!!
+Check out the new improved version

+If you're looking for a more up-to-date version of this API starter kit then please [check out the new repo here](https://github.com/bpk68/api-server-starter-ts).
+I've improved everything from the ground up using a newer version of Express, included TypeScript and even used some fancy Node path aliases for your typing pleasure 😄.

 ## Why an API server that serves JSON files?

 Driven, as always, by the need to solve a problem I had on how to create a dummy API server that could return various bits of data in a realistic fashion (thus, removing the need to hard code everything), I went down the path of creating a dual project: one for the main React app I was using, with an attached API server using Express JS (i.e. this project).